Sourdough Bread

 INGREDIENTS:

-3 cups of bottled or filtered water (no chlorine!!)
+- 700 grams (~3 cups) of bottled or filtered look warm water (no chlorine!!)

-1.5 tablespoons of sea salt
+- 1.5 tablespoons of sea salt

 PREPARATION:

-Add salt and the remainder of the flour. mix until most of the flour has gotten wet, cover and let stand for 20 min or so.
+Add salt and the remainder of the flour.
+Mix until most of the flour has gotten wet, cover and let stand for 20 min or so.
 This will allow the flour to absorb the water and the dough will become easier to handle.

 4 balls of dough